Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Experiments

-\textbf{Influence of $\mathbf{\tau}$ and $\mathbf{\lambda}$:} We next study how the temperature $\tau$ in Eq.~\ref{eq: similarity_loss} and the weight $\lambda$ parameter in Eq.~\ref{eq: total_loss} influence different metrics.
+\textbf{Influence of $\mathbf{\tau}$ and $\mathbf{\lambda}$:} We study how the temperature $\tau$ in Eq.~\ref{eq: similarity_loss} and the weight $\lambda$ parameter in Eq.~\ref{eq: total_loss} influence different metrics.
 Recall that high values of $\lambda$ favor the semantic loss over the classification loss.
 Selecting semantically similar cells over dissimilar ones directly improves the Same-KP metric (Fig.~\ref{fig: soft_constraint_ablation} (left)), but that comes at a cost of an increased number of edits until the model's decision changes (Fig.~\ref{fig: soft_constraint_ablation} (right)).
-We can observe that $\lambda=0.4$ is a saturation point, after which the Same-KP metric does not notably change.
-Moreover, lower values of $\tau$ sharpen the softmax distribution making it closer to one-hot, while higher $\tau$ yield a distribution closer to a uniform.
-Intuitively, this has a strong effect on the number of edits, as a sharper distribution tends to be more selective.
+We observe that $\lambda=0.4$ is a saturation point, after which the Same-KP metric does not notably change.
+Further, lower values of $\tau$ sharpen the softmax distribution making it closer to one-hot, while higher $\tau$ yield a distribution closer to a uniform.
+This has an effect on the number of edits, as a sharper distribution is more selective.
 We found that for a fixed $\lambda=0.4$, $\tau=0.1$ as in~\cite{caron2020unsupervised} is a sweet spot between good Same-KP performance and a small increase in the number of edits.
-Values were verified through 5-fold cross-validation across multiple datasets.
+We verified values via 5-fold cross-validation across multiple datasets.